 Age Requirement Eligibility

-Merit badges, badges of rank, and Eagle Palms are for boys who are registered Boy Scouts or Varsity Scouts.
-Any registered Boy Scout or Varsity Scout may earn these awards until his 18th birthday.
-Any Venturer or Seacout who achieved the First Class rank as a Boy Scout or Varsity Scout in a troop or team may continue working for the Star, Life, and Eagle ranks and Eagle Palms while registered as an Venturer up to his 18th birthday.
+Merit badges, badges of rank, and Eagle Palms are for boys who are registered Boy Scouts.
+Any registered Boy Scout may earn these awards until his 18th birthday.
+Any Venturer or Sea Scout who achieved the First Class rank as a Boy Scout in a troop may continue working for the Star, Life, and Eagle ranks and Eagle Palms while registered as an Venturer or Sea Scout up to his 18th birthday.

 Varsity Letters and Pins, and the Denali Award

-Older Scouts (ages 14 - 18) may participate in Venture Patrols in Boy Scout Troops, or in separate units known as Varsity Scout Teams.
-In addition to Rank Advancements, members of Varsity Teams may earn a Varsity Letter, and Activity Pins for a series of Sports and "Ultimate Adventures".
-A list of the sports and activities for which pins may be earned is included on the Varsity Letter page.
-Members of Varsity Scout Teams that have earned the Varsity Letter may also earn the Denali Award.
+Older Scouts (ages 14 - 18) may participate in Older Scout Patrols in Boy Scout Troops, or could join separate units known as Varsity Scout Teams.
+In addition to Rank Advancements, members of Varsity Teams could earn a Varsity Letter, and Activity Pins for a series of Sports and "Ultimate Adventures".
+A list of the sports and activities for which pins could be earned is included on the Varsity Letter page.
+Members of Varsity Scout Teams that had earned the Varsity Letter could also earn the Denali Award.
+All these recognitions have been discontinued.

-Members of Venture Patrols within Boy Scout Troops are NOT eligible for Venturing and/or Sea Scouting awards unless they are also registered in a Venturing Crew and/or Sea Scout Ship, and then they may earn those awards only in the Venturing/Sea Scouting units.
+Members of Older Scout Patrols (formerly called Venture Patrols) within Boy Scout Troops are NOT eligible for Venturing and/or Sea Scouting awards unless they are also registered in a Venturing Crew and/or Sea Scout Ship, and then they may earn those awards only in the Venturing/Sea Scouting units.

-On a regular basis, Boy Scouts of America issues a Booklet, entitled Boy Scout Requirements which lists the current requirements for all Boy Scout Rank Advancements, Merit Badges, and Special Opportunities, and some supporting information.
-The introduction to these books (on the inside front cover) contains the following, which should be read carefully:
+Annually, Boy Scouts of America issues a Booklet, entitled Boy Scout Requirements which lists the current requirements for all Boy Scout Rank Advancements, Merit Badges, and Special Opportunities, and some supporting information.

 Revisions to rank and/or merit badge requirements